ueberdosis/hocuspocus/docs/src/docPages/api/on-connect.md

     // request parameter
     if (requestParameters.access_token !== 'super-secret-token') {
       throw new Error('Not authorized!')
     }

+    // Example to set a document to read only for the current user
+    // thus changes will not be accepted and synced to other clients if(someCondition === true) {
+        data.connection.readOnly = true
+    }

     // You can set contextual data to use it in other hooks